-- i) Comprise individual dwellings or small terraces close to road frontages that reflect the form and massing found within the settlement with no development in depth or new clustered groups of houses. - ii) Utilise obvious infill plots when viewed in relation to the character of the frontage, bearing in mind the density in that particular part of the settlement. - iii) Ensure dwellings are of an appropriate size to reflect wayside cottages and dwellings within small holdings. - iv) Retain small fields and deciduous woodlands. - v) Not result in the loss of the small-scale enclosure pattern. - vi) Ensure tree and hedgerow-cover is retained, especially through the use of Tree Preservation Orders in relation to trees. - vii) Be capable of being accommodated upon the narrow lane network and not result in the need for them to be widened, although, where appropriate and necessary, providing new or improved passing spaces.
+- a) Comprise individual dwellings or small terraces close to road frontages that reflect the form and massing found within the settlement with no development in depth or new clustered groups of houses. - b) Utilise clearly perceptible infill plots when viewed in relation to the character of the frontage, bearing in mind the grain, rhythm and density that predominates in that particular part of the settlement. - c) Ensure dwellings are of an appropriate size to reflect wayside cottages and dwellings within small holdings. - d) Retain small fields and deciduous woodlands. - e) Not result in the loss of the small-scale enclosure pattern. - f) Ensure tree and hedgerow-cover is retained, especially through the use of Tree Preservation Orders in relation to trees. - g) Be capable of being accommodated upon the narrow lane network and not result in the need for them to be widened, although, where appropriate and necessary, providing new or improved passing spaces.